 I have covered PRP to treat hair loss many times on this blog.
 While the results are not always guaranteed and PRP will not bring back hair in totally bald areas of the scalp, there are now numerous doctors who believe in the product (especially when used in conjunction with ACell or other types of extracellular matrix products).
 More relevant to this blog’s subject matter, in November 2015, Dr. Carlos Wesley started an interesting thread on the Bald Truth Talk forums with a photo showing PRP and ACell mesotherapy darkening some previously transparent scalp hair.
 This was very surprising to me.
 Moreover, he states that “An additional finding that has also been observed by other practices throughout the world is that PRP can help return some of the original hair color to follicles.”
 I will add more here if some other clinics confirm this phenomenon.
 It seems like PRP could be stimulating melanocytes in hair follicles, although we need far more evidence than just the one photo from Dr. Wesley.

-Could Stem Cell Transplants Regrow Hair and Cure Grey Hair?
+Could Stem Cell Transplants Regrow Hair and also Cure Grey Hair?

 I have discussed Dr. Takashi Tsuji on this blog briefly in the past.
-His video (see below) showed black pigmented hair growing on a mouse after stem cell transplantation.
-Moreover, this article has the following sentence “He combined a number of stem cells to adjust the density and color of the hair, raising the possibility of a cure to graying strands.”
+Several of his videos in the past have showed black pigmented hair growing on a mouse after stem cell transplantation.
+Moreover, this article on his work has the following sentence in it: “He combined a number of stem cells to adjust the density and color of the hair, raising the possibility of a cure to graying strands.”

 Will Telomerase Activation Therapy Reverse Grey Hair?